 2. Prepare to Launch the Twitch Raid

 Ask your viewers to be excited with you in the raid.
 You want to be hyped, but don’t go in to spam a specific phrase or promote yourself.
-Instead, ask them to go in and give feedback about the couple minutes they’ve just watched.
+Instead, ask them to go in and give feedback about the couple of minutes they’ve just watched.
 Have them praise the raided channel instead of your own.

 Remember, your ultimate goal is to make a new contact within the streaming community.
 The other broadcaster will know that you have raided their channel, they don’t need your followers telling them that.
 It will boost their spirits and confidence to have their content validated, and they will more likely see you as a benefactor.